Judge permits Iowa to challenge thousands of ballots - UPI.com

 The direction attracted a lawsuit seeking a temporary restraining order and injunctive relief against the vote challenge, filed by the American Civil Liberties Union on behalf of four naturalized U.S. citizens on Pate's list, along with a Latino civil rights organization.
 The suit accuses the state of violating their 14th Amendment right to protection for laws that restrict the privileges of U.S. citizens.

-On Sunday, Judge Stephen Locher, an appointee of President Joe Biden, sided with Pate, stating that only 12% of those on the secretary of state's list are eligible voters.
+On Sunday, Judge Stephen Locher, an appointee of President Joe Biden, sided with Pate, stating that though no more than 12% of those on the secretary of state's list are registered voters but not U.S. citizens, the injunctive relief requested would permit them to vote in the contest.

 "Whatever concerns Plaintiffs might have about the nature and timing of Secretary Pate's letter, it would not be appropriate for the Court to respond by granting injunctive relief that effectively forces local election officials to allow ineligible voters to vote," Locher wrote in the ruling.